Documentation

 --api-key

 Pass an API key directly on any command.
 The key is used for that single invocation and is never written to disk.
-This is useful for one-off commands, testing, and CI/CD pipelines where you do not want to run spark login.
+Useful for one-off commands, testing, and CI/CD pipelines where you don't want to run spark login.

 API keys passed via --api-key take the highest priority.
-They override any stored OAuth tokens or environment variables.
+They override any stored OAuth tokens or SPARK_API_KEY environment variable.
 See the authentication guide for the full credential priority order.

 --pretty